polesapart/timekpr-next/README.md

 </br>

+<a name="playtimemasterswitch"></a>
 #### Additional options

-Currently there's just one option which controls master switch for PlayTime functionality.
+Currently there's just one option which controls **master switch for PlayTime** functionality.
 I has to be turned on to enable PlayTime globally, if it's switched off, none of the users will have their activities accounted regardless of individual PlayTime setting!

 </br>